BZIvanov/Learning-AWS/services/IAM.md

 1. To create a policy go to IAM service and click **Policies** and click **Create policy**
    <img src="./pics/iam/create-policy.PNG" alt="drawing" width="700"/>

 2. Select the **Service**, then select which actions you want to use for this role (PutItem in this example), select all you need and click the **close** link.
-Also provide the ARN(Amazon Resource Name) code for the table resource.
+Also provide the ARN(Amazon Resource Name) code for the resource you want to use (table in this example, because we are creating policy for a DB).
 You can see the DynamoDB table ARN in the Overview tab.
 Click **AddARN** link and paste the arn code.
    <img src="./pics/iam/policy-config.PNG" alt="drawing" width="700"/>

 3. After clicking **Review policy**, now give it a name and click **Create policy**.